glowcap/CarthageAndMe/README.md

 In this tutorial we'll look at how to use [Carthage](https://github.com/Carthage/Carthage) to install a 3rd party framework into an Xcode project.
 If you've never used Carthage or looking for alternatives to Cocoapods, this tutorial is for you!

-This repo is the final project for the tutorial.

 <i>*** Tutorial will be posted to my YouTube channel soon! ***</i>

 ### Installation
-- Download or clone the repo
+- Download or clone the repo (starter branch or master branch)
 - Run `carthage update`
 - Open and enjoy 🎉